Half-Baked-Code/Durbeen/ReferenceBooks/scoring_rubrics/Scoring Rubrics in the Classroom_ Using Performance Criteria for Assessing and Improving Student Performance by Judith A. Arter.md

 - ,,,.
 No BIG erers sHoutt at me frm the pg: Hey!"
 Fergt IDEAS and VIOCE!
 Think? abowt, the mystakes!, A lot!!"
 - "\* Spelling, punctuation, grammar, capital letters, and paragraph indenting: This writer has thoughtfully attended to ALL conventional details.

-#### Figure 6.5.
+ Figure 6.5.
 What Teachers Look for in Writing

 SOURCE: © 2000, NWREL.
 Portland, OR; 503-275-9500.
 Used with permission.

-<span id="page-106-0"></span>This procedure should sound pretty familiar to anyone who has scored performance assessments.
+This procedure should sound pretty familiar to anyone who has scored performance assessments.
 The procedure for teaching students to score papers is exactly the same as that for teaching adult raters.

 - 1. Make overheads of sample *anonymous* student papers.
 Use papers from another teacher, from last year's students, or contact NWREL.
 - 2. Read each paper out loud.
 Writing plays differently to the ear than it looks to the eye.